The best editing tools for professional photographers

 3. Exposure X5

 With excellent file management, cloud storage and powerful editing features, Exposure is one of the best image editing tools.
 The tool is suitable for both amateurs and pro photo editors.

 Exposure lets users collaborate among the team to edit photos from the cloud.
 One can use presets and different filter styles to beautify their photos.
 One of the coolest features is a ‘bokeh tool’ to apply various shapes to out-of-focus parts of the image.

 One can either purchase the programme as an X5 bundle or regular X5m, based on their requirements.

 Capture One Pro is more suitable for experienced photo editors.
 Beginners might need to spend quality time getting used to the tool.
 The tool has amazing editing features, collaborative environment and file management features.

-Capture One Pro offers excellent colour adjustments.
+Capture One Pro offers excellent colour adjustments, which makes it the best photo editing software for creative professionals across the industry.
 One can manipulate skin tone colours, shadow balancing, highlights and more.

 The tool lets users adjust the gradient and edit the photo in layers.
 Capture one offers a generic plan suitable for every camera and a few camera-specific plans to purchase.

 Darktable is a free photo editing tool but it has fully-featured editing capabilities.
 It offers comfortable image filtering and the ability to sort photos using tags, colour labels, image ratings and more.